SummittDweller/summitt-dweller-blog/README.md

 This project now uses my fork (https://github.com/SummittDweller/bootstrap-bp-hugo-theme) of the `bootstrap-bp-hugo-theme` as a submodule.

 For Bootstrap icons (loaded in `head_custom.html`) see: https://icons.getbootstrap.com/

+The previous rendition of this blog is still available at https://coral-app-dd66f.ondigitalocean.app